RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

 ---

-A single Redis Enterprise cluster (REC) can manage multiple Redis Enterprise database objects (REDB) in multiple namespaces within the same Kubernetes cluster.
+Multiple Redis Enterprise database resources (REDBs) can be associated with a single Redis Enterprise cluster resource (REC) even if they reside in different namespaces.

 To learn more about designing a multi-namespace Redis Enterprise cluster, see [flexible deployment options]({{<relref "/kubernetes/deployment/deployment-options.md">}}).